CBD vs Nicotine – The Effects on the Body and Mind

 How does CBD work?

-However there could be another way to deal with the strains of the day without resorting to stimulants - CBD.
+However, there could be another way to deal with the strains of the day without resorting to stimulants - CBD.
 The thing about CBD is that as a cannabinoid it sits in a unique position as being able to interact with the body in ways that don’t alter the brain and cause physical addiction and dependency.
-By stimulating the endocannabinoid system, CBD takes a much gentler route into the nervous system than nicotine.
+By stimulating the endocannabinoid system, CBD balm takes a much gentler route into the nervous system than nicotine.

 As for comparing the effects of CBD and nicotine, it can be argued that both can be used in the same way - vaporised into the lungs via the same sort of vaping device.
 But the difference in effects is much more pronounced.
 CBD, for example, stimulates appetite, whilst nicotine can suppress it and help you lose weight.
-Nicotine causes your brain to release serotonin, dopamine and even certain endorphins into your bloodstream - whilst CBD is understood to operate directly on the nervous system and reduce inflammation, muscle spasms and reduce feelings of anxiety in the user.
+Nicotine causes your brain to release serotonin, dopamine and even certain endorphins into your bloodstream - whilst cbd massage oil is understood to operate directly on the nervous system and reduce inflammation, muscle spasms and reduce feelings of anxiety in the user.

 So, arguably both of these products have an effect on the body, making us ‘feel better’.
 They have a comparable delivery method, are portable, legal and easy to buy from the store.
 But the choice of CBD over nicotine should be obvious.
 The reason being nobody wants to experience painful physical and psychological withdrawal symptoms should they stop using a vaporising product.
 People should be able to quit a product like this whenever they want - and CBD offers a non-invasive, non-addictive substitute for nicotine.